tnanri/cotocoa/README.md

 In this framework, the requester submits requests of computations to the coupler.
 For each request, the coupler determines which worker program to ask for the computation, then enqueues it with the program ID.
 The worker with that ID retrieves the request from the queue and executes it.

-Currently, CoToCoA supports Fortran and C. As the fundamental communication layer, it relies on the MPI library.
+Currently, CoToCoA supports Fortran and C. Also, a Python package for worker programs is available.
+As the fundamental communication layer, it relies on the MPI library.

 Developers of CoToCoA:
 - Takeshi Nanri (Kyushu Univ., Japan)